Venezuelan refugee crisis: Chile

 Between 2015 and 2017, Venezuelan emigration to Chile increased by 1,388 percent.
 In 2016, Venezuelans emigrated to Chile due to its stable economy and simple immigration policy.
 According to the Chilean Department for Foreigners and Migration, the number of Chilean visas for Venezuelans increased from 758 in 2011 to 8,381 in 2016; 90 percent were work visas for Venezuelans aged 20 to 35.
 Since international travel by air is difficult (especially due to the value of the Venezuelan bolívar), many Venezuelans must travel overland through dangerous terrain to reach Chile.
 After arriving, they must start a new life.
 According to Catholic Chilean Migration Institute executive secretary Delio Cubides, most Venezuelan immigrants "are accountants, engineers, teachers, the majority of them very well-educated" but accept low-paying jobs so they can meet visa requirements and remain in the country.

-An 2021 report by Chile's National Institute of Statistics estimates that by December 2020 about 448.800 Venezuelans live in the country, or 30.7 percent of Chile's immigrant population.
+A 2021 report by Chile's National Institute of Statistics estimates that by December 2020 about 448.800 Venezuelans live in the country, or 30.7 percent of Chile's immigrant population.
 This constitutes a raise of 34 percent in comparison to 2018, when 288.940 Venezuelans lived in Chile.